mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 I was searching among Google fonts when I found the most ridiculous but strange but well-designed font I've ever seen called "Nabla".
-I knew I have to start something with it. is only a joke.
-I don’t think I've ever would suggest this to a client in a real situation, so this project was the perfect opportunity to experiment with it. the point when things became interesting.
+I knew I have to start something with it.
+I don’t think I would ever suggest using a similar font to a client in a real-world situation, so this project was the perfect opportunity to experiment with it. the point when things became interesting.
 I started to combine the font with beautiful cloud illustrations, and soft and warm color tones and kept the